With skilled young employees continually entering the workforce, many are not as motivated and able to stay on task as the older generations.

 It doesn't always require money to encourage employees to stay motivated.
 Often solving some of their problems is the best way to earn their trust.
 Small steps like making their money available to them a few days earlier with a paycheck advance app like Rain is a great incentive that doesn't cost the company any money.

-Small benefits and incentives are extremely powerful and can motivate employees more than you may realize.
+Small benefits and incentives are compelling and can motivate employees more than you may realize.